ysaksham/task-app-sql/README.md

 # task-app-sql

-#Dependencies

-1)express

-2)pg

-3)sequelize

-#Commands to install
+# Dependencies

-1)npm install express
+- express

-2)npm install pg
+- pg

-3)npm install sequelize
+- sequelize

+# Commands to install

+- npm install express@latest

+- npm install pg@latest

+- npm install sequelize@latest

 Note : Before installing these commands, download and install Node.js.
 Node.js 0.10 or higher is required.

-#Database Configuration
+# Database Configuration

-1)Install postgres
+- Install postgres

-2)Install PgAdmin and set the username and password
+- Install PgAdmin and set the username and password

-3)Inside the config folder.
+- Inside the config folder.
 Change the user, password, DB in the db.config.js file.

-#Dependencies and Steps to run the command
+# Dependencies and Steps to run the command

-1)Install the Postman for checking the endpoints
+- Install the Postman for checking the endpoints

-commands to run - node index.js
+# commands to run
+- node index.js